Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach: System Model

 To evaluate the performance of the proposed framework, we propose a QoE metric that is a combination of (i) the round-trip VR delay at the user and (ii) the accuracy of classifying the BCI signals at the BS.
 The round-trip VR delay is the latency between the time the user requests VR content from the BS and the time the user gets the requested VR content displayed in his/her headset.
-The accuracy of analyzing BCI signals is obtained from a predictor at the BS that can predict the imagined actions of the users.
-The reason for our metric selection is that the VR round-trip delay and prediction accuracy can reduce potential VR sickness or fatigue of the users \cite{chang2020, chun2016, fernandes2016}.
-Moreover, we consider the classification setting on the BCI signals because if we can successfully predict the imagined actions of the users, it is possible to extend the setting to a general scenario in Metaverse where intelligent human-like avatars can accurately behave like humans with controlled permissions, e.g., imagined speech communications \cite{lee2022}, adaptive VR environment rendering \cite{lotte2012}, and anomalous states and error-related behaviors detection \cite{arico2017}.
-In the following, we formulate the QoE metric by constructing the round-trip VR delay and BCI predictor.
+The accuracy of analyzing BCI signals is obtained from a predictor at the BS that can predict the actions of the users.
+We choose our metrics based on their ability to reduce VR sickness and fatigue for the users.
+Studies in \cite{chang2020, chun2016, fernandes2016} support this approach.
+Additionally, we focus on BCI signal classification because predicting user actions can help create intelligent avatars that behave like humans in Metaverse scenarios.
+This could include imagined speech communication \cite{lee2022}, adaptive VR environment rendering \cite{lotte2012}, and detecting anomalous states and error-related behaviors \cite{arico2017}.
+To formulate our QoE metric, we construct a round-trip VR delay and BCI predictor as follows.